Beach Life

 Surfing and Surf Lifesaving Clubs

-On Sundays throughout the warmer months (yes we do have seasons, though for visitors it is often hard to distinguish between them) large groups of our children take to the beaches as part of Junior Lifesaver groups (Nippers) hosted by the Surf Lifesaving Clubs; learning lifesaving and surf safety skills.
+On Sundays throughout the warmer months (yes, we do have seasons, though, for visitors, it is often hard to distinguish between them), large groups of our children take to the beautiful Australian beaches as part of Junior Lifesaver groups (Nippers) hosted by the Surf Lifesaving Clubs; learning lifesaving and surf safety skills.

 Parks, Playgrounds and Picnic

-It’s not just the surf and the sand, our beaches are also equipped with first-rate recreational facilities that often include beachfront parks, children’s playgrounds, undercover barbecue and picnic areas, toilets and showers and plenty of parking just a few steps from the sand.
+It’s not just the surf and the sand; Australian beaches are also equipped with first-rate recreational facilities that often include beachfront parks, children’s playgrounds, undercover barbecue and picnic areas, toilets and showers and plenty of parking just a few steps from the sand.

-Our beaches are set up for you to enjoy the ultimate, hassle-free beach getaway.
-One of our national pastimes is having a barbecue and this is something that you can experience for yourself; you supply the meat, salads and drinks, and we supply the FREE barbecue to cook on.
+Sunshine Coast’s best beaches are set up for you to enjoy the ultimate, hassle-free beach getaway.
+One of our national pastimes is having a barbecue, which you can experience for yourself.
+You supply the meat, salads and drinks, and we supply the FREE barbecue to cook on.

 Bask in the Sunshine - Beach Life

-Maybe you are looking to immerse yourself a little further in our beach culture?
+Maybe you want to immerse yourself further in our beach culture.

-Perhaps you would like to join in with the many locals that like an early morning coffee and a seat and watch as life goes on around.
+Perhaps you would like to join in with the many locals who like an early morning coffee and a seat and watch as life goes around.

-Watch people out enjoying the sunshine, walking a path or along the sand, joggers, owners walking their dogs, skate boards and bikes going by; from before the sun rises the activity begins, with the first surfers finding waves and it continues well after dark with skaters refining their skills at the skate parks.
+Watch people out enjoying the sunshine, walking a path or along the sandy beach, joggers and owners walking their dogs, skateboards and bikes going by the coastline.
+The activity begins before the sun rises, with the first surfers finding waves, and it continues well after dark with skaters refining their skills at the skate parks.

 Beach Driving

-Another one of the ways to enjoy our beaches is beach driving along one of the longest beach drives in the world connecting Noosa to the Gympie region (Rainbow Beach).
+Another way to enjoy our beaches is beach driving along one of the longest beach drives in the world, connecting Noosa to the Gympie region (Rainbow Beach).

-With the Pacific Ocean on one side and coastal dunes and Australian bushland on the other, there are few words to adequately describe the thrill of driving along this beach as you pass through two UNESCO Biosphere Reserves, the Noosa Biosphere and the Great Sandy Biosphere.
+With the Pacific Ocean on one side and coastal dunes and Australian bushland on the other, few words adequately describe the thrill of beach driving.
+This Sunshine Coast beach passes through two UNESCO Biosphere Reserves, the Noosa Biosphere and the Great Sandy Biosphere, providing you with an unparalleled beach driving experience.

-It is along this drive that you can often see pods of dolphins, turtles, manta rays, sharks, Humpback whales (June – October) a myriad of birdlife, stunning natural scenery that includes Coloured Sands with over 40 different colour shades.
+It is along this drive that you can often see pods of dolphins, turtles, manta rays, sharks, and Humpback whales (June – October), a myriad of birdlife, stunning natural scenery that includes pristine beaches and Coloured Soft Sand with over 40 different colour shades.

-If you are wondering what to do on your next holiday or on this holiday, look no further, our beaches and coastline are nothing short of magic and we truly do enjoy sharing them with you.
+If you are wondering what to do on your next holiday or this holiday, look no further; the best beaches on the Sunshine Coast are nothing short of magic, and we truly enjoy sharing them with you.

 Beach Safety

-Being at the beach and playing in the waves is an amazing amount of fun and they are the main reason many of us are at the beach in the first place, but they can be one of the shoreline’s biggest hazards.
+Being at the beach and playing in the waves is an amazing amount of fun.
+And they are the main reason many of us are at the beach in the first place.

-Spend a few minutes checking out the waves before diving in to see what kinds of waves you’re dealing with on the day, as we don’t want you going home with any injuries.
+Spend a few minutes checking out the waves before diving in to see what kinds of waves you’re dealing with on the day to ensure beach safety.
 These are the wave types you will encounter on our beaches.

-• Dumping waves curl over and crash down, often onto a shallow sandbank.
+This type of wave curls over and crashes down, often onto a shallow sandbank.

-• Surging waves, where the wave never really breaks however it can surge a long way up the beach, knocking you off your feet.
+This type of wave never really breaks; however, it can surge a long way up the beach, knocking you off your feet.

-It is a good idea when you are thinking of going into the water to:
+It is a good idea when you are thinking of going into the water to follow the below for a safe swim:

-• Dive into the waves with your arms in front of your head to avoid any injuries.
+• Dive in the waves with your arms in front of your head to avoid injuries.

 • Always keep young children within arm’s reach.